deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-All members should read the rule
+All members should read the rules

 [click](https://github.com/deadlyvipers)